Fire Temple of Yazd

-Veneration of fire has its roots in the older practice of keeping a hearth fire going especially in the cold winters on the steppes of Central Asia when the Indo Europeans led a nomadic life, and fire was a source of warmth, light and comfort.
-The Iranians began calling fire the Atas Yazata (divinity) and began giving it offerings in return for its constant help.
-The ceremony accompanying recitation of the Yasna Haptanghaiti seems to originate in pre Zoroastrian times where priests offered libations to fire and water.
+Veneration of fire has its roots in the older practice of keeping a hearth fire burning continually - especially during the bitterly cold winters so characteristic of the steppes of Central Asia, when the early Indo-European-speaking peoples led a nomadic life in which fire was a source of warmth, light and comfort.
+As time passed, the Iranians began to address fire as Atas Yazata (‘’fire divinity’’), while rewarding it with offerings in return for its constant help.
+The ceremony accompanying recitation of the Yasna Haptanghaiti seems to originate in pre-Zoroastrian times when priests would offer libations to fire and water.

 Background

-The temple is located in Yazd, to the east of Shiraz, in the desert province of Yazda, where Zoroastrians have practiced their religion since about 400 BC.
-It is located on the Ayatullah Kashani Avenue and is 6 km away from Yazd Airport.
+The temple is located in Yazd to the east of Shiraz, in the desert province of Yazda, where Zoroastrians have practiced their religion since about 400 BC.
+It is located on Ayatullah Kashani Avenue and is 6 km away from Yazd Airport.

 The highest grade of fire temples were first constructed in the Sasanian Empire for the reverence of fire, which is the manifestation of Ahura Mazda in the Zoroastrian religion.
 According to the Zoroastrian religion, this type of fire is consecrated by sixteen different sources, including the fire created by a lightning bolt.

 History

 According to an inscription plaque fixed on the shrine, the construction of the Yazd Atash Behram temple is dated to 1934.
 The funds for building it were provided by the Association of the Parsi Zoroastrians of India.
 Construction was done under the guidance of Jamshid Amanat.
 The sacred fire of the temple is stated to have been burning since about 470 AD; originally started by the Sassanian Shah when it was in the Pars Karyan fire temple in southern Pars district of Larestan.
-From there it was transferred to Aqda where it was kept for 700 years.
+From there it was transferred to Aqda, where it was kept for 700 years.
 The fire was then moved in 1173 to Nahid-e Pars temple in nearby Ardakan, where it remained for 300 years until it was moved again to the house of a high priest in Yazd, and was finally consecrated in the new temple in 1934.

 A bust of Maneckji Limji Hataria who was instrumental in raising funds for building the temple, has been installed in the precincts of the temple.
 The bust also displays the Zoroastrian divine symbols of the Sun and the Moon.